ssmiller25/k8s-intro/README.md

-# k8s-intro-dev
+# Kubernetes Introduction Presentation

-Introduction to Kubernetes, Developer Focused
+Introduction to Kubernetes, Developer Focused.
+Done in Markdown with reveal.js